aliyun/terraform-provider-alicloud/website/docs/r/cs_application.html.markdown

 # alicloud\_cs\_application

+-> **DEPRECATED:** This resource manages applications in swarm cluster only, which is being deprecated and will be replaced by Kubernetes cluster.

 This resource use an orchestration template to define and deploy a multi-container application.
 An application is created by using an orchestration template.
 Each application can contain one or more services.